Why is Public Sector changing so slowly? - The Change Roundabout

 Many tenders are withdrawn due to unrealistic budgets and expectations.
 This is happening because Public Sector has bought from big companies who know how to win tenders with complex pricing models that favour the supplier through adds-on and additional charges.

-Public Sector procurement is trying to close this off, which is understandable, however they are often then asking for fixed ‘all in’ pricing with a vast array of variables, with far too much risk now put onto suppliers.
+Public Sector procurement is trying to close this off, which is understandable, however they are now often asking for fixed ‘all in’ pricing with a vast array of variables, with far too much risk now put onto suppliers.
 So again, only the big players with the resources to win tenders are doing so.
 Many of them being the incumbent because the replacement program fails.

 The challenge with looking at every single element in a modular way is that you end up in a price war with yourself.
 It’s always cheaper to do nothing, you can always find a ‘cheaper’ solution.
 The reality is that the costs are just somewhere else.

 The second challenge with the price war is that the existing organisation is geared to maintain what it already has, not what it could / should have.
 Therefore it will incur additional costs to fill the skills gap that exists between these environments.
 This is undesirable as it increases rather than decreases short-term costs.
-Those running the existing environments often see a new environment as a threat and can be resistant in supporting the change.
+Those running the existing environments often see a new environment as a threat and can be resistant to supporting the change.

 Might sound like a new Rambo film, but the reality in Public Sector is the average tenure is extremely high, especially when compared to the private sector.
-30% of civil servants are over 50 with a greater than 10 year tenure (the average age is 47) 10% are under 30 and the vast majority of Senior Management and Executives are 50-59**.
+30% of civil servants are over 50 with a greater than 10-year tenure (the average age is 47) 10% are under 30 and the vast majority of Senior Management and Executives are 50-59**.

 The challenge here is not the age of individuals, it’s the combination of age and tenure and the impact that has on culture.
 The lack of ‘fresh blood’ means there is a lack of new ideas and a lack of change.
 New employees who join straight from completing education don’t want a job for life and to be told, “see you in 35 years when you can get your pension”.
-Those that do stay quickly become indoctrinated in to the existing culture.
+Those that do stay quickly become indoctrinated into the existing culture.

 Many of the people caught in the cycle within Public Sector are good people, they joined to make a difference and still want to.